xcitech/xcitech.github.io/_posts/2016-12-16-heroku_tutorial.md

 ---
 ## Introduction

 Recently, I dived into the huge airline dataset available with the Bureau of the Transportation Statistics.
 My goal was to create a web app to predict whether a flight is delayed or not.
 While this is not a trivial problem, given the inherent uncertainties of delays caused by weather, machine failure, airport delays, etc, I was able to create a decent model which gave reasonable predictions.
-Now I was faced with the daunting task of how to make a web app - which could be used by users to predict delays?
+Now I was faced with the daunting task of making a web app which could be used by users to predict delays.

-## Python -> scikit-learn -> pickle -> flask -> Jinja2 -> Heroku
+## Python -> scikit-learn -> pickle model -> flask -> deploy on Heroku

-Using combination of all of the above, we can create a simple web-based interface to make predictions using Machine Learning libraries built in Python.
+Using combination of all of above, we can create a simple web-based interface to make predictions using Machine Learning libraries built in Python.
+The code from this tutorial can be found on [Github](https://github.com/xcitech/ml-flask-tutorial).

 ### Step 1: Create the Model in Python using Scikit-learn
 Read the data in a Pandas DataFrame